How to Make Healthy Kids [As a Preschool Teacher]

 Inform the Preschool Parents

 Parents aren’t spending the time to research this stuff.
 Or maybe they already know some healthy habits but aren’t taking them seriously.
 But maybe just giving out a quick piece of paper can make a parent take their child’s health seriously.

 All of the websites below have great free resources you can easily print off and send home with families.
 Click on any of the links to go right to the resource page.

 Finally, we also need to be explicitly teaching healthy habits in preschool.
 There are tons of different ways to do this!
 Follow my Pinterest board for lots of unique ideas:

-I have made a Healthy or Not Healthy?
-Preschool Printable Pack that you can download and use to teach healthy eating habits.
+I have also made it easy for you to teach about healthy eating by making a Healthy or Not Healthy?
+Preschool Printable Pack that you can download now!